Did you think the Dark Ages were over?

 - day trips to re-enactors markets and local historic sites

-- our big event: we spend the Easter weekend (1-6 April 2021) living in costume at the Danelaw village, Yorkshire Museum of Farming, on display to the public during the day and gathering round a fire in the longhall at night.
+- our big event: a (7th - 12th April 2022) living in costume at the Danelaw village, Yorkshire Museum of Farming, on display to the public during the day and gathering round a fire in the longhall at night.

 With Wychwood you can...